 You can ask for an occupational therapy assessment if you are having difficulties in your home with for example, getting into the bath.
-The occupational therapist will assess you and advise on any equipment and/or adaptations that would benefit you.
+The occupational therapist will assess you and advise on any adaptations that would benefit you.
 This may include assistive technologies.
+Look under council in the phonebook.